csci110/csci110.github.io/Wizards' Duel, Part 1-4.md

 - [ ] Consider uploading your own, or any open-source sprites you find to the "Sprites to Share" folder of the Resources tab in Sakai.

-- [ ] **Site your sources for pixel art in the comments of your code, or explicitly state which sprites are your original work.**  I expect you will be making *your own* unique modifications to your `wizardsDuel.js` script to complete this project.
+- [ ] **Cite your sources for pixel art in the comments of your code, or explicitly state which sprites are your original work.**  I expect you will be making *your own* unique modifications to your `wizardsDuel.js` script to complete this project.

   Grading is based on level of effort in any of the above categories.
 For example if you wish to focus on sprite creation instead of programming complexity, please see [this tutorial](http://makegames.tumblr.com/post/42648699708/pixel-art-tutorial) on pixel art.

-[^*]: If you place both conditions within a single `if` statement, then both the conditions will need to be tested every time the collision handler is called, which includes calculating the vertical offset.
-If instead, you nest the "vertical offset" condition inside the "different sprites" condition, the vertical offset will only be calculated in those cases where the sprites are different.